 1.3 The Proposal and Quote

 Based on the information we gather from you, Dream Engine will prepare a Proposal and a Budget.
-The Proposal outlines our understanding of your requirements, as well as the approach we would take to deliver a DVD production that best realises those requirements.
+The Proposal outlines our understanding of your requirements, as well as the approach we would take to deliver a video production that best realises those requirements.

 1.4 The Budget